armanshan12/rkms/README.md

 ## Contributing
 Contributions to this project are very welcome!
 You can even contribute by simply requesting features or reporting bugs.

-Things I would like to do in the future (with you can help with!) are:
+Things I would like to do in the future (which you can help with!) are:
 - Write more tests
 - Create a Makefile
 - Create a Dockerfile